nasa/cumulus-message-adapter/CONTRACT.md

 **`loadNestedEvent` Details:**

 `loadNestedEvent` requests metadata from the AWS Step Function API and uses that metadata to self-identify by determining which task in the workflow is "in-progress".
-This is roundabout way of the lambda asking `whoami` and will be removed once AWS makes some promised updates to the lambda context object.
+This is roundabout way of the lambda asking `whoami` and will be removed once AWS updates the lambda context object.

 The task name found associated with the running task is used to look up the task-specific configuration.
 For example, if the current execution is associated with task named `'Task1'` then the `'config'` object sent to the business function is the value of `workflow_config['Task1']` and the `messageConfig` object sent to the business function is the value of `workflow_config['Task1']['cumulus_message']`.
 These configurations are used to dispatch values to other parts of the Cumulus Message which are required by the business function or `createNextEvent`